JumpTwentyFour/nuxt3-starter/README.md

 There is a basic overlay system in place that can be used to display messages or UI to the user.

-To use it simply teleport your component to the `#overlay` component.
+To use it simply teleport your component to `#overlay`.

 There is a basic `OverlayMenu` component that can be used as an example.